ezra-bible-app/ezra-bible-app/README.md

 Ezra Project comes with the following functionality:
 * Bible browsing functionality
   * Bible books are opened entirely and you can scroll through the chapters seemlessly and fast.
-  * The text is shown with book introductions and section headers.
+  * The text is shown with book introductions, section headers, cross references and foot notes.
   * You can compare the bible translations of the selected verses.
   * Access to all bible translations available from [CrossWire's](http://www.crosswire.org) repositories.
   * Ezra Project uses the local Sword directories as any other Sword frontend.